digimation/modo/internships.md

 You must use our internship project template to create your application.
 Please make sure that your mentors have comment permissions before you share your document with them.

 ## Contacting Mentors
-All the CC mentors are on Slack.
+All the Beautiful Patterns mentors are on Slack.
 Please use public channels on Slack as the primary method of communication.
 Public channels are better than direct messages because it allows any available mentor (or even another applicant) to answer your questions and interact with you.
 It also allows other applicants who have the same questions to benefit from the answers the mentor is giving you.

 Please ask mentors specific questions.
 We don't know how to help you get started unless we know what you have questions about.
 People come from a variety of experiences and backgrounds and the things you may be confused about may be totally different than the things that someone else has questions about.
 Please give us as much information as possible, the more you tell us, the better we can help you.